usman98789/Trackify/README.md

 # Trackify!
 Weight & Reps Tracker
-###### NOTE: Work in progress

-An app designed using React Native for iOS & Android to allow users to track their workouts and aim for new Personal Records.
-This removes the hastle of writing down what your workout weight and reps are in a notebook or clutterring your phones default note app.
+An app designed to write your new gym personal records and create workout notes.

 ## Current Features & UI
 <p float="center">